syncfusion/blazor-docs/src/calendars/calendar/multi-select.md

----
-title: "Multi Selection"
-component: Calendar
-description: "Explains how to achieve the multiple date selection in the calendar component to select single or multiple date values (sequence or random date selection)."
----

 # Multi Selection

 A calendar provides an option to select **single** or **multiple dates** by using the [IsMultiSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfCalendar-1.html#Syncfusion_Blazor_Calendars_SfCalendar_1_Values) properties.
 By default, the IsMultiSelection property will be in disabled state.